AndreasIBZ/energymeter/README.md

 ##### Note 1:

-Total, export and import energy counters can erased writing 0 in total energy registers.
+Total, export and import energy counters can be erased writing 0 in total energy registers.

 ##### Note 2: